Solenoid Valve Installation

 - Ensure that the circuit is not under pressure and the system is cooled down before proceeding.

 - Check the pipes for dirt (rust particles, cuttings, leaves, etc.).
 It is recommended to flush the pipes before installing the valve.
 Small particles of dirt in the pipe can enter the valve and lead to blockage or leakage.
 This is one of the main reasons why solenoid valves malfunction.
-Read our article on solenoid valve for more details on the possible causes and fixes when a solenoid valve malfunctions.
 This problem can be solved by opening and cleaning the valve, but preventing dirt from entering the valve is a better choice.
 Install a pipe filter on the inlet side of the solenoid valve for added safety.

 - The pipes on both sides of the valve (inlet and outlet) must be fastened securely, and the same connection types must be ensured on both sides.